 Let’s chat about an important topic – toddler speech development!
 Language skills are essential to your child’s future.
 Strong communication skills can help children manage their emotions, develop healthy relationships, and succeed professionally.
 As a parent, you can accelerate and enhance their verbal development by the way you interact with your child.
 Read on for tips on how to help your toddler develop language skills and how to improve language skills for toddlers.

 How can I help my child develop language skills?

 Many studies show that talking and reading with children from an early age helps them to increase their vocabulary and other verbal abilities.
 Follow these practical tips full of simple and fun activities to help develop language skills in toddlers and preschoolers.

 Tips for Talking with Your Toddler and Preschooler for Speech Development:

 Discuss routine activities.
 Turn household chores and errands into teachable moments.
-Describe what you’re doing as you bake a cake or go shopping for school supplies.
-Talk through bathtime or getting dressed.
+Describe what you’re doing as you cook, bake a cake, or go shopping.
+Talk through bathtime or as you’re getting dressed.
 What do you do when brushing teeth?
 Talk about all the tools you are using (toothbrush, toothpaste, water) and let them explore the ideas.

 Sing and dance.
 Children enjoy sounds and movement.
 My son is obsessed with songs and has specific ones in a particular order that we must do even before bedtime.
 Music also makes lessons more memorable and demonstrates the rhythm of language.
 Focus on repetitive lyrics and funny tunes.
 Singing and dancing are also great sensory input activities that help tremendously with speech development.

 Share stories.
 Imagine and make up stories with your children and have them help create stories too.
 Use the names of family members and other familiar information to make the stories more relatable.

 Play word games.
 Make learning fun with puzzles, puns, and riddles.
 Show how words that sound the same can have different meanings.
 Laugh about silly noises like ducks quacking and balloons popping.